nicpenning/kibana-ctf/README.md

 ## Requirements 🪚
 - PowerShell 7.5+ (For Setup [Manual/Automated])
-- Docker
+- Docker & Docker Compose
-- Elastic Stack (Kibana and Elasticsearch 8.17+/9.0+ - 9.1.3+ Recommended) -> Can be downloaded and set up using included script!
+- Elastic Stack (Kibana and Elasticsearch 8.17+/9.0+ - 9.2.1+ Recommended) -> Can be downloaded and set up using included script!
 - CTFd (Latest) -> Can be downloaded and set up using included script!

 ```Text